ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
 -  Plot the first two principal components.
-Color the high and low quality wine using red and blue, respectively.
+The high and low quality wines will be colored using red and blue, respectively.
 How well are the two groups of wines separated by the first two principal components?

 *** =hint
 - The columns of `principal_components` are already ordered.
 How can you index `principal_components` to plot the first two components?
 Store these as `x` and `y`!